Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in the league.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 18th in the league.

-- The Giants have a 4.00 team ERA that ranks ninth across all league pitching staffs.
+- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to give up the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (138 total, 1.1 per game).

-- Webb (9-9) is looking for his 10th victory when he gets the starting nod for the Giants in his 27th start of the season.
-He's put together a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.
+- Walker (4-2) takes the mound for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

-- In his last time out on Saturday, the righty went six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.
+- In his last time out -- out of the bullpen on Wednesday -- the right-hander tossed a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.

+- In 34 games this season, the 27-year-old has put up a 2.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .244 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.